refresh-bio/kmer-db/README.md

   For each sample from the list, a binary file with `.minhash` extension containing filtered k-mers is created.

 ### Building the database from k-mers
 Construction of k-mers database is an obligatory step for further analyses.
-Both, raw [KMC-generated](https://github.com/refresh-bio/KMC) as well as minhashed k-mers are accepted as in input for the procedure.
+Both, raw [KMC-generated](https://github.com/refresh-bio/KMC), as well as minhashed k-mers are accepted as an input for the procedure.

 ```
 kmer-db build <sample_list> <database>